StonkBot/go-mattermost-stonkbot/README.md

 Add the stonks emoji as a custom emoji in Mattermost if wanted.
 Or use any other built-in or custom emoji you want.

-Also, generate a personal access token in Mattermost.
+Generate a personal access token in Mattermost.
 Refer to the [Mattermost documentation](https://docs.mattermost.com/developer/personal-access-tokens.html#contents).
+Get your user id, either through a sysadmin or I dunno, just ask an admin :)

 ### Manual installation

-Download the latest release from [GitHub Stonksbot releases](https://github.com/StonkiBot/go-mattermost-stonksbot/releases/latest) to a location you like.
+Download the latest release from [GitHub Stonksbot releases](https://github.com/StonkBot/go-mattermost-stonkbot/releases/latest) to a location you like.
 Then extract the binaries and the sample configuration for the archive.

 You need the create a mattermost token.
 Then, configure your bot with this information.
 Add Channels and Emojis as you need.